-Three private-sector oriented Guatemalan organizations accounted for 60% (\$48.3m) of all direct local funding between 2016-2022.
-The three organizations are Agropecuaria Popoyán (\$29.9m), Asociación Guatemalteca de Exportadores (AGEXPORT, \$9.6m), and Asociación Nacional del Café (ANACAFE, \$8.8m).
+Three private sector-oriented Guatemalan organizations accounted for 60% (\$48.3M) of all direct local funding between 2016-2022.
+The three organizations are Agropecuaria Popoyán (\$29.9M), Asociación Guatemalteca de Exportadores (AGEX-PORT, \$9.6M), and Asociación Nacional del Café (ANACAFE, \$8.8M).
 In particular, ANACAFE-legally constituted as a public entity-has been criticized for benefiting large producers and operating as a private firm leveraging risky investments, except when it seeks public funds in times of crisis (Pérez 2023).

 USAID Mexico's funding portfolio stands out for its high share of direct local funding for a relatively large number of NGOs and think tanks (Figure 3).
 USAID's country portfolio emphasized governance reform.
-Between 2016-2022, 20 civil society-oriented NGOs received direct funding in Mexico, in contrast to 11 in Colombia and six in Guatemala.
+Between 2016-2022, 20 civil societyoriented NGOs received direct funding in Mexico, in contrast to 11 in Colombia and six in Guatemala.
 Furthermore, USAID's direct local funding in Mexico was notable for its relatively balanced allocation across types of organizations, as no single category dominated direct funding.
-Annual funding for any single organization topped \$1m only three times across these 20 organizations in the period analyzed.
+Annual funding for any single organization topped \$1M only three times across these 20 organizations in the period analyzed.

-Figure 3: USAID Direct Funding to Mexican Organizations by Type (2016-2022)
+FIGURE 2 | USAID direct funding to Guatemalan organizations by Type (2016-2022).
 Source: ForeignAssistance.gov, USASpending.gov, IATI (Data downloaded September 1-11, 2024).
 Share of annual funding provided for organization types receiving more than 4% of annual disbursements.
 See accompanying dataset for coding decisions.